chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

 In the above table, the types of cell level metadata that is collected for the schema.
-In particular, it is imporant to exapnd on how to annotate `cell_type` field.
-In general, we try to find most specific ontology term that accurately represents a given cell type in your dataset.
+In particular, it is important to expand on how to annotate `cell_type` field.
+In general, we try to find the most specific ontology term that accurately represents a given cell type in your dataset.
 In the event that your cell type is not described accurately by any term in the `CL` ontology, then it is sufficient to report the most accurate `UBERON` term and id instead.
-In some cases, when neither the `CL` nor the `UBERON` term are descriptive enough, then it is possible to submit an empty string (`''`) for that entry.
+In some cases, when neither the `CL` nor the `UBERON` term are descriptive enough, then it is possible to submit an empty string (`''`) for that entry (for both the `cell_type` and the `cell_type_ontology_term_id`).

 <br/>